-Purchases, sales, payroll, and other transactions you have in your business will generate supporting documents such as invoices and receipts.
+Purchases, sales, payroll, and other transactions you have in your business will generate supporting documents.
+Supporting documents include sales slips, paid bills, invoices, receipts, deposit slips, and canceled checks.
 These documents contain the information you need to record in your books.

 It is important to keep these documents because they support the entries in your books and on your tax return.
-You should keep them in an orderly fashion and in a safe place.
+Keep them in an orderly fashion and in a safe place.
+For instance, organize them by year and type of income or expense.